TheMrSnoop/Fractal-Engine/README.md

 # Fractal Engine
 My attempt at a custom made, game engine, created with C++.
-I am creating this in C++ to force myself to learn it, so that I can create more than caculator terminal programs.
+Created in C++ to force myself to learn it, at least to an intermediate level.

 ![alt text](https://github.com/TheMrSnoop/Fractal-Engine/blob/main/Images/Fractal%20Engine%20Icon.png)

 # Planned Features
 * Uh, 3D rendering
 * Textures?
 Maybe?
 * Basic Lighting?
-If I dont give up
+If I dont give up by then
+* Ray Tracing...never happening.